paulipa/sico-wiki/community/coalition-manifesto.md

 - To create a community of players that would have fun and interact with each other’s while playing the game despite their real-life divergences.
 - To provide a friendly and mature community that respects all types of players despite their in-game orientations.
 - To help individual members to find active corporations that suit their personal game play needs in EVE Online
-- To help corporations provide content across of the whole coalition and help them pursuit their own goals
+- To help corporations provide content across of the whole community and help them pursuit their own goals

 # LinkNet Community Structure
 The following section will you an idea how the LinkNet community is structured, operated and kept intact.
 It aims to paint a clear picture for each community member so that they would understand the mechanisms that we are using to keep the community functional and how we are able to allow autonomy for our member corporations.